Bahamas Cruise Port: Top 8 Things to Do in Nassau

 Compass Cay is known for its beautifully clear water, where you jump off a dock and swim with nurse sharks.
 Nurse sharks are, for the most part, even-tempered fish that are not known for harming humans.
 They are generally gentle bottom feeders.
 I have been scuba diving with them in Cozumel, Mexico, and have never felt danger near them.
 So yes, I jumped right into the water with them!
 The water was shallow and could be a great option for adventurous children as well.

 I am usually very iffy about these experiences in terms of whether they are ethical or not.
 I am sure this is not entirely ethical since they are feeding the nurse sharks so that they come back, but I did like that the area was not netted or fenced in and the fish were free to enter and go as they please.
 I enjoyed my swim with them up close!
-I would not recommend petting or holding them just for a photo.
-Perhaps taking this as a rare opportunity to experience such a beautiful land and gentle fish up close is best!
+I would not recommend touching or holding them just for a photo.
+Perhaps taking this as a rare opportunity to experience such a beautiful and gentle fish up close is best!

 Ethical Note on Swimming With the Pigs